Costco can help you save money, but there may also be some costly mistakes lurking in your favorite warehouse retailer if you’re not paying attention.

 Skipping household membership cards

-Costco allows you to have two membership cards per household.
-That means you can share a membership with a roommate or extended family member – anyone that lives with you can get a second membership card for your house.
+Costco allows two membership cards per household.
+That means you can share a membership with a roommate or extended family member — anyone who lives with you can get a second membership card for your house.

-If there is more than one of you living in one household, look into getting your second household membership: You can split the membership cost and maximize your cashback rewards to save some extra money.
+If there is more than one of you living in one household, consider getting your second household membership.
+You can split the membership cost and maximize your cashback rewards to save some extra money.

 Hanging out in the store